ZeliangSu/SegmentPy/docs/installation.rst

 =====================================
 Installation & Setup
 =====================================
 We highly recommand to use GPUs for the training.
-Cuda and MPI should be pre-installed in the device.
+CUDA and MPI should be pre-installed in the device.

 .. .. toctree::
 ..    :maxdepth: 3